ebrahimabdelghfar/EVER_Simulator/README.md

   # info: used to set the force on gas pedal range from 0~1 (0 for no pressure on gas pedal and 1 for full pressure on gas pedal).
 /odom # publisher
   # type: nav_msgs/Odometry
-  # info: used to publish the position of the vehicle
+  # info: used to publish the position and velocity of the vehicle
-  # uint: (position is in meter realtive to the world) (orinetation is quatrion and you must transoform it into euler)
+  # uint: (position is in meter realtive to the world) (orinetation is quatrion and you must transoform it into euler) (Velocity is in meter/sec)
 /Imu
     # type: sensor_msgs/Imu
     # info: used to publish the linear acceleration and angular velocity and angular position of the vehicle